-When you file a Name Change petition, you may also order and pay for a new student ID card at the Bay Tree Bookstore Building.
+When you file a Name Change petition, you may also order and pay for a new student ID card from the Bay Tree Bookstore's ID Card Services.

 Nonrelease of Public Information

 The following information is considered public information and may be disclosed: name, telephone numbers, campus email address, college, division, department, field(s) of study (including major, minor, concentration, specialization, and similar designations), class level (e.g. frosh, senior), dates of attendance, number of credits enrolled in the current term, degrees and honors, and name, weight, and height of intercollegiate athletes.